 Ambassador David and Renate Jakupca

 At the historic ARK in Berea, Ambassador Renate has focused on providing local Cleveland Children organizations with supplies to clean up the area ravaged by winter storms and also was a organizer for ICEALITY at a Global Youth Day Event at Coe Lake Park to beautify the Worlds Children Peace Monument.
-EARTH DAY is also the start of ICEA's 2011 Childrens Art and Essay Contest for COASTWEEKS
+EARTH DAY is also the start of ICEA's 2011 Childrens Art and Essay Contest for COASTWEEKS.

 Ellen Page